Tompoudurans/data-explore/README.md

 ### Test

-If the tool needs to be tested after installing, enter the following commands:
+The tool is tested using the Python testing framework pyrest.
+To install pytest:

-  `$  python -m pip install pytest.` If pytest is not already installed
+    $ python -m pip install pytest

+To run the tests:

-  `$  python -m pytest -p no:logging`
+    $  python -m pytest -p no:logging